Overview

 Upload to the Code Scanning endpoint:

-Replace {owner} and {repo} with your fork’s owner and repository name.
+{owner}and{repo}with your fork’s owner and repository name. -

 Processing takes a few seconds.
 Once complete, the findings appear in the Security tab.